HawkSP/P.R.I.M.E-Studios/README.md

   ▃▄▃▄  For P.R.I.M.E Studios▄▃▄▃
 ▃▃▃▃▃▃▃▃▃▃▃▃▃▃▃▃▃▃▃▃▃▃

-Welcome To The Server Privacy Policy: Below you will find R.R.I.M.E Studios's Privacy, which is owned and ran by HawkSP
+Welcome To The Privacy Policy: Below you will find R.R.I.M.E Studios's Privacy, which is owned and ran by HawkSP

 Collection and Use of Personal Information